Spam traps are used by the Anti-spam organizations and Internet Service Providers (ISPs) to identify spam emails and catch spammers.

 Many ISPs monitor mail coming into non-existent addresses for domains they own.

-Blocklists purchase domains to use as trap feeds.
+Blacklists purchase domains to use as trap feeds.

 Tips for managing your sign-up process

 Use double-opt-in.
 By using double-opt-in, you can make sure an email address belongs to a real person.
 It is a powerful way to catch typos and fake email addresses that could be spam traps.
 More about double opt-in here.

 Clean your list regularly.
 If you believe you have a spam trap on your list, it’s time for a thorough cleaning.
 Remove contacts who have not engaged with your list for 6 months.